Nukesor/pueue/README.md

     switch         Switches the queue position of two commands.
 Only works on queued and stashed commands
 ```

+## Advantages over Using a Terminal Multiplexer

+One of the most frequent questions is, why one should use Pueue, when there're terminal multiplexer such as Tmux or Screen.

+My response is, that there're simply a lot of missing convenience features.\
+Here are few examples of Pueue's basic functionality.

+- The ability to queue commands and not start them all at once
+- Specifying how many tasks should run in parallel
+- Easy pausing/resuming of tasks
+- Pretty and accessible task status overvies
+- No need to attach to a multiple tmux sessions

+There are a lot more built-in convenience features.
+You should read the [Wiki](https://github.com/Nukesor/pueue/wiki) for a detailed explanation.

+Only using your shell's features is definitely possible!
+However, in my opinion, having a tool that's specifically designed for managing tasks is just more efficient and fun.

+One of my regular use cases is downloading lots of stuff.
+In this case I want:

+- At most three parallel downloads, otherwise the other services on my service get no bandwidth.
+- To see at first glance whether a download fails and easily edit and re-schedule it.
+- An easy way to look at output.
+- Everything to be in a uniform interface.
+- It to look pretty and clear.
+- To be able to pause/resume everything in case I need to some bandwidth right now.

+I used tmux for this stuff all the time before writing Pueue.\
+However, after using it for a really long time, it just kept feeling annoying and inconvenient.
+Up to the point I could not bare it any longer and decided to write something that's better suited for such scenarios.

 ## Contributing

 Feature requests and pull requests are very much appreciated and welcome!